DavidBarts/ET_Bembo/README.txt

 the way the font came, and I didn't add one.
 It doesn't seem to need one that badly; two adjacent f's dont run into each other like fi and fl did.

 Tufte's original fonts are .ttf files; mine are .otf files.
+This should not matter much; nearly every system supports OTF's.

+The .sfd files are the Fontforge projects for each font.
+If you don't care about editing fonts with Fontforge, you can just ignore them.